 Even the empty areas have an interesting texture.
 This keeps the viewer engaged while their eyes move from one point of interest to another.

 To do that, paint your background with a color you like.
 For example, take black as a base color.
 While it’s still wet, add some spots of another, lighter color.
 I prefer dark shades of blue.

 Place some color spots here and there.
 Merge the colors together, trying to retouch the edges.
 Don’t mix them into a uniform color.

 I recommend using sponges for that instead of paintbrushes.
-This way you won’t get the specific texture with stripes that paintbrushes tend to produce.
+This way, you won’t get the typical texture with stripes that paintbrushes produce.

 It’s also much easier to control the process of merging colors together.
 Make sure you wear gloves.
-That way you won’t have to wash paint from your hands and from under nails.
+That way, you won’t have to wash the paint from your hands and nails.

 To create a starry background, use black as a base color and add spots of blue, purple and red.

 Blend the colors together.
 Let it dry.
 Then add some splatters of pure white.

 It’s an easy way to create a fantastic space background!

 It may look a bit boring in the process.
 But as soon as you add ‘stars’, it’ll pop.